An outline of a typical day for a boarding pupil at Glenalmond, by Victoria C, a Sixth Former in Lothian House

 At 11am we go off to our third lesson, for me it is History of Art.
 This lesson covers a whole wide range of art from the Renaissance to Modernism.
 Other than just learning about the materials and techniques the artists used you also learn about the narratives within them and how they reflected society at that time or even now.
 My final lesson on Tuesday is Technology.
 This is a skilful subject which allows you to build either models or real life pieces, chairs and tables for home use are always popular objects.
 The Sixth form all congregate in the dining at 1:15 for a filling lunch before having an hour's games session at 2:15.
 Depending on the term we do a range of sports from lacrosse to squash, giving us a break from a hard day's work.
 At the moment I take part in the spinning sessions with the drama teacher Miss Kirk, it's a high intensive games option with a lot of fun embedded, maybe a bit too much especially with the music getting louder and louder every session.

-At 9:45 there is a second roll call to ensure that everyone is present in the House before the seniors can go down to the Moncrieff centre to socialise if they wish.
-Then it's lights out at 10:15 to get a good night's rest before starting another busy day.
+At 9:45 there is a second roll call to ensure that everyone is present in the House before some free time to get organised for the next day and getting ready for bed.
+Then it's lights out at 10:15 to get a good night's rest before starting another busy Glenalmond day.